ACElab-UR/ACEBook/README.md

 ### Hosting/Deploying the book online

-The html version of the book is hosted on the `gh-pages` branch of this repo, which is then rendered on [link](link).
+The html version of the book is hosted on the `gh-pages` branch of this repo, which is then rendered on [https://acelab-ur.github.io/ACEBook/](https://acelab-ur.github.io/ACEBook/).

 The following workflow is used to build the book manually: